 Learn how to make apricot jam with this easy recipe without pectin.
 The fresh apricots are chopped and macerated in sugar and a little lemon juice before bringing it up to a boil and cooking until you reach the jam setting point.
 Homemade apricot jam is one of my favourite jams and everybody loves it!
 Give it a try!

 Apricot jam is the best, but people hardly think of it.
 It's sweet and fruity, and so flavourful.
-And it's THE jam to make in late spring or early summer, when apricots are in season.
+And it's THE jam to make in late spring or early summer when apricots are in season.
+If you've missed apricot season, check out this peach jam recipe to satisfy your craving!

 Ingredients you need to make this recipe